Devi Dja: 1930: Dardanella

-When she was 16, Dja was asked to appear in a play, replacing the lead actress who had fallen ill.
-By 1931 she was appearing prominently in theatrical posters as "Miss Dja: Dardanella’s Sweet Seventeen".
-By this time the Dardanella was booming, with the troupe having 150 members, and it made its first trip outside Indonesia, to Singapore.
-In the mid-1930s it travelled to China and played in several cities.
+In 1930, Dja, who often appeared in plays as an extra, was asked to replace the lead actress who had fallen ill.
+The Sin Jit Po daily newspaper praised her performance and described the extra as gorgeous which resulted in attention and applause from public.
+By 1931, she was appearing prominently in theatrical posters as "Miss Dja: Dardanella's Sweet Seventeen".
+By this time, the Dardanella was booming, with the troupe grown to 150 members, and made its first trip outside Indonesia, to Singapore.
+In the mid-1930s, it traveled to China and played in several cities.
 This was followed with a visit to Rangoon and India, where, in May 1937, Dja danced in the presence of Jawaharlal Nehru, the future prime minister.
-Continuing west, with the number of members declining along the way, Dardanella performed in Turkey, Paris, Morocco and Germany.
+Continuing west, with the number of members declining along the way, Dardanella performed in Turkey, Paris, Morocco, and Germany.
 Dja became known as the Pavlova of the Orient, after the ballerina, Anna Pavlova.

 The remaining players were on the last voyage of the SS Rotterdam out of the Netherlands in 1939.
-In New York City they changed their name to "Devi Dja's Bali and Java Cultural Dancers", performing in restaurants in the city.
+In New York City, they changed their name to "Devi Dja's Bali and Java Cultural Dancers", performing in restaurants in the city.
 Following the outbreak of World War II and the occupation of Indonesia by Japanese troops, they were unable to return home and were effectively stuck in the US.
 At the end of the war, she and her husband opened a nightclub in Chicago, called the Sarong Room, but it burned down in 1946.
 Klimanoff died in Chicago in 1952.